fuchsfranklin/fuchsfranklin.github.io/_pages/about.md

   - /about.html
 ---

 Currently, I am attending Johns Hopkins University for a master's in biostatistics.
-With professor [Stephanie Hicks](https://www.stephaniehicks.com/) as my advisor, I am working on developing R/Shiny apps along with Python modules for image processing of spatial transcriptomics data.
+This summer I am working at the Pfizer Computational Sciences Group under Dr. Liang Xue.

 My Interests
 ======